QzQz-2000/recipes-etl/README.md

    ![gcs](./images/gcs.png)

    In BigQuery you can see the `recipe` table we created in Mage.
 There we can do some SQL analysis.
+The query can be found here: [recipe_analysis_bigquery.sql](https://github.com/QzQz-2000/recipes-etl/blob/main/recipe_analysis_bigquery.sql)

    ![bq](./images/bq.png)